ricohapi/theta-api1-android-sdk/README.txt

         1. Import ricoh-theta-sample-for-android.0.2.0 as a project into Eclipse, and build it in the Android device.
         2. Connect the RICOH THETA to the Android device using Wi-Fi.
             (Usage instructions, connecting the camera to a smartphone: https://theta360.com/en/support/manual/content/prepare/prepare_06.html)
+        3. Viewer section within the sample program is created using OpenGL ES2.0.
+           Use a device that is compatible with the operation.
-        3. The sample application can be operated
+        4. The sample application can be operated

     [Using your own app with RICOH THETA SDK]
         1. Pass the classpaths of ricoh-theta4j.0.2.0.jar and r-exif4j.0.2.0.jar through your own app.